Hagen-Kwik/IDS-Project/README.md

-An Intrusion Detection System using AI & Neural Network
+An Intrusion Detection System using AI & ML